Our Lady of Peace: France

 During the French Revolution, which erupted in 1789, the Capuchins were driven from their monastery.
 They took the image with them to prevent its destruction by the ransacking rebels.
 When peace was restored in the land, the statue was brought out of hiding and entrusted to Peter Coudrin, a priest in Paris.
-In 1800, Coudrin and Henriette Aymer de Chevalerie became co-founders of a community of sisters, brothers and priests — the Congregation of the Sacred Hearts of Jesus and Mary and the Perpetual Adoration of the Blessed Sacrament.
+In 1800, Coudrin and Henriette Aymer de Chevalerie became co-founders of a community of sisters, brothers and priests – the Congregation of the Sacred Hearts of Jesus and Mary and the Perpetual Adoration of the Blessed Sacrament.
 The members were also known more simply as the Picpus Fathers or Sacred Hearts religious.
 Coudrin gave the statue to Mother Aymer, who enshrined it in a convent chapel in the Picpus district of Paris on May 6, 1806.

 Excluding its pedestal, the figure of dark hardwood is 11 inches tall, and is fashioned in the Renaissance style of the period.
 Mary is depicted as a dignified matron, with the Christ Child on her left arm and an olive branch in her right hand.

 El Salvador

 Tradition holds that in 1682 merchants found an abandoned box on the shore of Mar del Sur in El Salvador.
 Unable to open it, they tied the box on the back of a donkey and departed to inform the local authorities of their find.
 When they were passing the parish church, now a cathedral, the donkey laid on the ground.
 They were then able to open the box and were surprised that it contained an image of Our Lady holding the Christ Child.
-It is said that a bloody conflict was being fought among inhabitants of the region; when they heard of the marvelous discovery they put down their weapons and immediately ceased fighting.
+It is said that a bloody conflict was being fought among inhabitants of the region; when they heard of the discovery they put down their weapons and immediately ceased fighting.
 This is why the image was given the title of Our Lady of Peace, whose liturgical celebration is November 21 in memory of its arrival in San Miguel.

+Óscar Romero, a renowned Salvadoran saint and Bishop, promoted devotion to Our Lady of Peace.

 The statue is a dressed wooden carving, with the national shield of El Salvador embroidered on the front of the image's white robe.
 Our Lady holds a golden palm leaf in memory of the eruption of the Chaparrastique volcano, which threatened to destroy the city with burning lava.
 The frightened dwellers of San Miguel brought out the statue of Our Lady of Peace to the principal door of the cathedral, and immediately the flow of the lava changed direction to travel away from the city.

 Pope Benedict XV authorized the canonical coronation of the image, which occurred on November 21, 1921.

+United States

+In Hawaii, the title is translated as Malia O Ka Malu.
+While most of the world celebrates Our Lady of Peace on July 9, the United States celebrates her on January 24.
+This coincides with the dedication of the Cathedral Basilica of Our Lady of Peace in Honolulu in 1941.